r4victor/tenthousandmeters/content/blog/python_bts_08.md

 }
 ```

 Arithmetic operations on bignums are much slower that the same arithmetic operations on native integers performed by a CPU.
 In particular, bignum addition is much slower than CPU addition.
-And it is slower not only because CPU performs multiple arithmetic operations to add two bignums but mainly because bignum addition usually involves multiple memory accesses, and a memory access can be quite expensive, i.e. hundreds times more costly than an arithmetic operation.
-Fortunately, CPython employs an optimization to add and substract small integers faster.
-This optimazation is done by the following check:
+And it is slower not only because CPU performs multiple arithmetic operations to add two bignums but mainly because bignum addition usually involves multiple memory accesses, and a memory access can be quite expensive, i.e. hundreds of times more costly than an arithmetic operation.
+Fortunately, CPython employs an optimization to add and subtract small integers faster.
+This optimization is done by the following check:

 ```C
 static PyObject *